Demographics of Arunachal Pradesh: Distribution of various ethno-linguistic group in the state

 Moving southeast, the Tai Khamti are linguistically distinct from their neighbours and culturally distinct from the majority of other Arunachali tribes; they are religiously similar to the Chakmas who have migrated from erstwhile East Pakistan.
 They follow the same Theraveda sect of Buddhism.
 The Chakmas consist of the majority of the tribal population in Diyun Circleand are considered as minority ground in the state of mizoram, tripura and Myanmar.
 Districts of Lohit, Changlang and Papumpare have a considerable number of Chakmas.
-Assam also have a countable population of Chakmas who reside in the district of Karbi Anglong, Nagaon and Dima Hasao district.
+Assam also have a countable population of Chakmas who reside in the district of Karbi Anglong, and Dima Hasao district.
 They also exhibit considerable convergence with the Singpho and Tangsa tribes of the same area, all of which are also found in Burma.
 Finally, the Nocte and Wancho exhibit cultural and possibly also linguistic affinities to the tribes of Nagaland, which they border.
 There are also Indigenous Assamese people belonging to various indigenous Assamese communities in Arunachal Pradesh.

 In addition, there are large numbers of migrants from diverse areas of India and Bangladesh, who, while legally not entitled to settle permanently, in practice stay indefinitely, progressively altering the traditional demographic makeup of the state.
-Finally, populations of "Nepalis" (in fact, usually Tibeto-Burman tribespeople whose tribes predominate in areas of Nepal, but who do not have tribal status in India) and Chakmas who are considered legal migrants are distributed in different areas of the state (although reliable figures are hard to come by).
+Finally, populations of "Nepalis" (in fact, usually Tibeto-Burman tribespeople whose tribes predominate in areas of Nepal, but who do not have tribal status in Arunachal Pradesh.) and Chakmas who are considered legal migrants are distributed in different areas of the state (although reliable figures are hard to come by).